 At McClelland science is taught using Discovery Education.
 Our science teachers bring real-world, engaging educational content from partners like MythBusters, Cheddar, NBA, Shark Week, MLB and Street Science into the classroom with Discovery Education.
 This ever-growing collection offers a variety of resources that mirror the unique interests of students, helping them make relevant and lasting connections between science and their everyday lives.
 Middle school students are required to participate in our annual science fair and often candidates are sent on to represent McClelland at the district and state levels.

 In middles school, McClelland uses TCI’s History Alive! curriculum to teach history.
 Based on proven teaching strategies and practices, TCI’s programs bring learning to life and achieve consistent, positive classroom results.
 TCI’s curriculum has been specially curated to meet state standards, create engagements in lessons and help students better understand the content through hands-on and experiential exercises.
 Annually students participate in a “wax museum” project that requires the student to select a historical figure of their choosing and do an in-depth study and presentation of their chosen individual.
-Finally, our middle school students culminate their history education at McClelland with an 8th grade trip to Washington D.C.

 At McClelland, we believe it is critical to a student’s success in high school and beyond to develop strong study skills and habits.
 All middle school students take an intentional study skills course that includes time management, use of a planner and active reading and note-taking skills.